 Ms. Acharya earned her law degree from the University of California, Hastings College of Law (J.D., May 2010) where she was executive operations editor, senior articles editor, and treasurer of the Hastings Communications and Entertainment Law Journal.
 During law school, Ms. Acharya was a judicial extern for the Honorable Associate Justice William Bedsworth of the Courts of Appeal, 4th District, Division Three.
 She graduated magna cum laude and with college honors, from the University of California, Los Angeles (B.A., 2006).

-Ms. Acharya is admitted to practice before the Northern and Central Districts of California, the Southern District of Texas, the Ninth and Fifth Circuit Courts of Appeal, and all State Courts in California.
+Ms. Acharya is admitted to practice before the Northern, Central, and Eastern Districts of California, the Southern District of Texas, the Ninth and Fifth Circuit Courts of Appeal, and all State Courts in California.

 •It's Official - Employers Have 90 Days to Provide New Hires With Health Insurance, Labor & Employment Law Perspectives (March 10, 2014)

 •A.F.L. - C.I.O.
 Wants More People Standing Under Its Umbrella, Labor & Employment Law Perspectives (September 16, 2013)

 •Finally, for the First Time in Over a Decade, the National Labor Relations Board Has Five Senate-Confirmed Board Members, California Minority Counsel Program - E-Newsletter (August 2013)

 •Handling Complaints of Harassment Made Against Non-Employees, Labor & Employment Law Perspectives (March 25, 2013)

 •Co-author, Employers, get to know the new religious accommodation rules, Daily Journal (February 6, 2013)